HArchitect/Ascii_grid/README.md

 ## Install

-This gem is might change in the future.
+This gem might change in the future.
 It is recomended that you use the bundler method listed below so you and anyone using your program get the right gem version.